HenrikBengtsson/future/README.md

 | `multicore`     | not Windows | forked R processes (on current machine)
 | `cluster`       | all         | external R sessions on current, local, and/or remote machines
 | `remote`        | all         | Simple access to remote R sessions

+_Note_: Prior to future 1.2.0, `lazy` was also an option, but has now been deprecated.

 The future package is designed such that support for additional strategies can be implemented as well.
 For instance, the [future.BatchJobs] package provides futures for all types of _cluster functions_ ("backends") that the [BatchJobs] package supports.
 Specifically, futures for evaluating R expressions via job schedulers such as Slurm, TORQUE/PBS, Oracle/Sun Grid Engine (SGE) and Load Sharing Facility (LSF) are also available.